lbechberger/MLinPractice/README.md

 Here, `input.pickle` is a pickle file of the respective data subset, produced by either `extract_features.py` or `reduce_dimensionality.py`.

+Support **importing and exporting trained classifiers** with the following optional arguments:
+- `-i` or `--import_file`: Load a trained classifier from the given pickle file.
+Ignore all parameters that configure the classifier to use and don't retrain the classifier.
+- `-e` or `--export_file`: Export the trained classifier into the given pickle file.

-By default, this data is used to train a **classifier**, which is specified by one of the following optional arguments:
+By default, this data is used to train a **classifier**.
+It is possible to chose 1 of 5 different scenarios for training.
+Either select one of two Two dummy classifiers as a baseline or the knn or random forest classifier.
+For the random forest classifier it can be additionally specified to either perform a grid search or not.

+Dummy Classifier (baselines)
 - `-d` or `--dummyclassifier` followed by either `most_frequent` or `stratified`
   - `most_frequent` is a [_DummyClassifier_](https://scikit-learn.org/stable/modules/generated/sklearn.dummy.DummyClassifier.html) which always predicts the most frequently occuring label in the training set.
   - `stratified` is a [_DummyClassifier_](https://scikit-learn.org/stable/modules/generated/sklearn.dummy.DummyClassifier.html) that makes predictions based on the label frequency in the training data (respects the training set’s class distribution).

 Chose one of three possible options for the classification:
 - `--knn` followed by the a interger number of k
-- `-r` or `--randomforest` followed by a integer number of trees (when `--sk_gridsearch_rf` is used the number will be ignored, see next bullet point)
+- `-r` or `--randomforest` followed by a integer number of trees
+  - if `--sk_gridsearch_rf` is omitted a normal random forest classifier with the provided number of trees will be used for training.
-- `--sk_gridsearch_rf`: Performs a grid search on a random forest classifier.
-The parameter range is predifined (hardcoded).
+  - if `--sk_gridsearch_rf` is present, a grid search on a random forest classifier with a predefined (hardcoded) range of parameters is performed.
+Als the the number of trees is still expected, but will be ignored.

 **Evaluation metrics** are then used by the classifier.
 Which metrics to use for evaluation can be specified with the following optional arguments:
 - `-m` or `--metrics` followed by another option (default is `kappa`):